dbca-wa/sdis/docs/source/specs.rst

 * then Manager Species and Comm Ken Atkins
 * then A/Dir Conservation
-* If nationally threteaned species in other (interstate) jurisdictions, the document is sent (external to SDIS) to Commonwealth who have their separate process.
+* If nationally threteaned species in other (interstate) jurisdictions, the document is sent (external to SPMS) to Commonwealth who have their separate process.
 * If Commonwealth agencies are involved, their feedback is handled by (TODO insert role here).
 * Once all reviewers have endorsed, email notification for approval is sent to Dir SCD.
-* SDIS shows document as "in approval".
+* SPMS shows document as "in approval".
 * Dir SCD can either provide feedback via email, or approve.
-* SDIS turns record read-only to prevent tampering and shows document as "approved".
+* SPMS turns record read-only to prevent tampering and shows document as "approved".
-* SDIS notified librarian of approval, sending URL, citation and document.
+* SPMS notified librarian of approval, sending URL, citation and document.
-* Document is filed and released to public (both external to SDIS).
+* Document is filed and released to public (both external to SPMS).

 Questions
 ---------

 * Where is the point of truth for the approved document?
-* SDIS should rename "PL" to accommodate "Branch Manager", eg. "PL or BM"
+* SPMS should rename "PL" to accommodate "Branch Manager", eg. "PL or BM"

 Translocation proposals
 -----------------------